 National Get Up Day on February 1st offers an opportunity to share inspiring stories of perseverance.
-The day reminds us to pick ourselves up when we’ve fallen and given it (whatever it may be) another go!
+The day reminds us to pick ourselves up when we’ve fallen and giving it (whatever it may be) another go!

 February 1st marks the official end of National Skating Month (January) when rinks across the country bring communities together to experience skating’s joys and benefits.
 One of the first lessons every figure skater learns is how to fall and to get back up.
 This day is not just about skating, though.
 It is about celebrating that Get Up spirit that applies to every aspect of life.
 The day inspires others through stories, pictures, videos, and social media.

 More importantly, February 1st reminds all of us to Get Up when we stumble.
 We never know when our efforts to seek a goal or overcome an obstacle will encourage another to do the same.
 Whether you find inspiration on or off the ice, in a classroom, through a co-worker, or in your own neighborhood, share your Get Up story on National Get Up Day!